DependableSystemsLab/SolidiFI-benchmark/README.md

   ```

 ## Structure

+ The folder named "buggy_contracts" contains the dataset of the buggy contracts.

-  The folder named "results" contains all the files of the dataset along with the experimental artifacts of our paper.
+ The folder named "results" contains the experimental artifacts of our paper.

  Following is an example of results folder structure:

       results
 	│ │